marcusdipaula/dsa-credit-analysis/README.md

 Mini project proposed by the [Data Science Academy](https://www.datascienceacademy.com.br/), regarding credit analysis using R language.

 How to predict a good or bad credit concession based on client's profile?
 This is a classification task.
-More information about it can be found here: https://towardsdatascience.com/machine-learning-classifiers-a5cc4e1b0623
+More information about classification models can be found here: https://towardsdatascience.com/machine-learning-classifiers-a5cc4e1b0623

 1. <b>Context:</b> The approach to this question should consider that it will be presented to the bank decision makers.
 We want them to know which entities have the highest correlation to the variable we want to predict.
 We need to create a generalized model with which they can predict a good or bad credit concession based on historical client's profile